My Whole World Is Falling Down

 "My Whole World Is Falling Down" is a song written by Bill Anderson and Jerry Crutchfield and performed by Brenda Lee.
 Its chorus is based on the nursery rhyme "London Bridge Is Falling Down".
 The song reached #8 on the Adult Contemporary chart and #24 on the Billboard Hot 100 in 1963.
 The song is featured on her 1964 album, By Request.
 The song also reached #16 in Australia.

-Brenda Lee's recording of the song appeared in the 1982 Costa-Gavras film Missing.
+Lee's recording of the song appeared in the 1982 Costa-Gavras film Missing.

 Sylvie Vartan version (in French)

-Sylvie Vartan released a French version titled "Si je chante" as part of an eponymous EP in 1963.
+Sylvie Vartan released a French version titled "Si je chante" (meaning "If I sing") as part of an eponymous EP in December 1963.

 In France her version of the song spent three weeks on the singles sales chart (from 18 to 31 January and from 8 to 14 February 1964).